MailTape/MailTape-v1/_posts/2016-10-23-Nicolas-Michaux.md

 **Nicolas Michaux's selection:**

 + ## • **Andy Shauf - The Magician**
-Nicolas Michaux: > "Crafted, roots and elegant.
+Nicolas Michaux: "Crafted, roots and elegant.
 There's a sheer love of sound in andy shauf's work - obviously a very talented songwriter."

 + ## • **Soft Hair - Lying Has to Stop**
-N.M. : > "Amazing track.
+N.M. : "Amazing track.
 Smooth and sexy.
 It's also my tour crew's absolute favorite video at the moment."

 + ## • **Robbing Millions - 8 is the Figure that I Like the Most**
-N.M. : **"**One of the coolest bands of the Brussels scene.
+N.M. : "One of the coolest bands of the Brussels scene.
 I saw them live a few days ago - terrific show.
-This song will stay with you for days...**"**
+This song will stay with you for days..."

 + # • Nicolas Michaux - A la Vie, à la Mort